 Some contests will give you extra entries for referrals – such as sharing the contest on Social Media such as Instagram, Facebook, Twitter, or email addresses.
 Some contests in rules will state a Maximum number.
 (Most common is 10).

 Travel Trips/Events Entries

-I had a friend win a trip to Germany to go to a concert a few years back, and the contest ended and she was chosen the winner but would need to leave in 5 days, She didn’t have her passport ready nor could take the time off work.
+I had a friend win a trip to Germany to go to a concert a few years back, and the contest ended, and she was chosen the winner but would need to leave in 5 days, She didn’t have her passport ready nor could take time off work.
 So it’s food for thought!
-Make sure you can actually go somewhere last minute.
+Make sure you can go somewhere last minute.

 - Look at Contest End Date

 Pay Attention to “Ages”

 – Ages some contests are 13+ – so if you have a teenager or an adult child residing at home – this means you can get them to enter as well.

 Age of Majority – means Legal age in the province – When you are no longer considered a MINOR. – Some provinces, it’s 18 and others, it’s 19.